Bobbo117/MQ135-Air-Quality-Sensor/README.md

     Maine basement - quiet     1450 ppm
     Maine basement - humidex   1320 ppm

-    (humidex is an air exchanger which introduces fresh air to the basement) Maine basement - dehumidifier on 1650 ppm initially, settling to 1375 ppm steady state
+(Humidex is an air exchanger which introduces fresh air to the basement)

+Maine basement - dehumidifier on 1650 ppm initially, settling to 1375 ppm steady state when the humidex is on first.

 Shark Clean Sense IQ Model HP102 Air Purifier in basement indicates 97 - 100 % clean air

-The measurements confirm the concensus that these sensors are useful for reflecting gas concentration trends, not precise concentrations.
+Are these measurement accurate?
+I don't know.
+However, they reflect trends if not precise concentrations.

 # Someday: